-The U.S. Energy Department's weekly inventory release showed a smaller-than-expected decrease in natural gas supplies.
+The U.S. Energy Department's weekly inventory release showed a larger-than-expected decrease in natural gas supplies on account of cold temperatures across the Midwest and Northeast parts of the country.
 Despite this drawdown, gas stocks continue to remain bloated, reflecting low demand amid robust onshore output.

 About the Weekly Natural Gas Storage Report